phellams/phellams-automator/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.

+## Changelog

+### v1.0.0

+- Updated Powershell to v7.5.1
+- Updated NuPsforge to latest version
+- Updated CsVerify To the Latest Version

 <!-- MARKDOWN LINKS & IMAGES -->